Lead Apron Uses in Radiology, Cath Lab, Dental & C-Arm Procedures

 • Fluoroscopy-guided interventions

 Fluoroscopy procedures involve real-time X-ray imaging.
-Since healthcare professionals may remain near the patient and imaging equipment, lead aprons are commonly used for radiation protection.
+Healthcare professionals may remain near the patient and imaging equipment, so lead aprons are commonly used.

 • Interventional radiology